timvanoijen/categorytheoryforprogrammers-java/README.md

-# categorytheoryforprogrammers-java
+# Category Theory For Programmers - challenges solved in Java
-My answers to challenges of the book Category Theory For Programmers From Bartosz Milewski
+My answers (so far) to challenges of the book Category Theory For Programmers From Bartosz Milewski.

 ## Chapter 1